unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 #### `script.preinstall`

-A function that is called before the package table is installed.
+A block of Lua source code that is called before the package table is installed.

 #### `script.postinstall`

-A function that is called after the package table is installed.
+A block of Lua source code that is called after the package table is installed.

 #### `script.preremove`

-A function that is called before the package is removed.
+A block of Lua source code that is called before the package is removed.

 #### `script.postremove`

-A function that is called after the package is removed.
+A block of Lua source code that is called after the package is removed.

 ### `security`